Celsius Holdings

 Strategic Value Beyond Distribution

-Fieldly explained: "PepsiCo has access to 61% of the college population where they have exclusive contracts, so that's going to bring us to college campuses, and we know we're resonating extremely well with 18 to 24-year-olds, the next generation in the energy category.
+Fieldly explained it this way: “PepsiCo has access to 61% of the college population where they have exclusive contracts, so that’s going to bring us to college campuses, and we know we’re resonating extremely well with 18 to 24-year-olds, the next generation in the energy category.
 We align really well with their health and wellness goals for their lifestyle.
 Food service is another big opportunity.
-We're more than just an energy drink.
-You're seeing a lot of consumers drink Celsius with their lunch, which expands the usage occasion.
+We’re more than just an energy drink.
+You’re seeing a lot of consumers drink Celsius with their lunch, which expands the usage occasion.
 PepsiCo has a massive food service department that really opens us up to fast-casual restaurants, cafeterias and office buildings.
-It really is a transformational partnership for the company."
+It really is a transformational partnership for the company.”

 VII.
 Growing Pains & Recent Challenges (2023–2025)